A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: Theory of densities and Markov Operators

-\nd We say then that the family of automorphisms $\tau:=\{T_t\}_{t\in I}$ is a group of measure-preserving automorphisms and we call it a \emph{dynamical law} $\tau$.
-With these definitions, we say that the quaternary $(X,\Sigma,\mu,\tau)$ is a \emph{dynamical system} The central notion of the dynamic system concept is the definition of density: given a dynamical system $(X,\Sigma,\mu,\tau)$ and $D(X,\Sigma ,\mu )=\{f\in L^{1}(X,\Sigma ,\mu ):f\geq 0\,\ ;\,\ \Vert f\Vert =1\}$ then any function $f \in D(X,\Sigma,\mu,\tau)$ is called a \emph{density}.
-For a dynamical system $S$ in the context of classical mechanics it is usual to take $X=\mathcal{M}$ the phase space, $\Sigma=\mathcal{P}(\mathcal{M})$ the subsets of the phase space, $\mu$ the Lebesgue measure and $T_t$ the temporal evolution.
+In classical mechanics it is usual to take $X=\mathcal{M}$ as phase space, $\Sigma=\mathcal{P}(\mathcal{M})$ as power set of phase space, $\mu$ as Lebesgue measure and $T_t$ as time evolution transformation governed by Hamilton equations.
 This context will be clarified in the next sections.
-Besides the concept of dynamical system, the other fundamental component in order to describe the temporal evolution of a classical density is the notion of Markov operator.
+In addition to dynamical system definition other fundamental concept is the notion of Markov operator.
 This important class of operators is presented below.